Utah Deaf History and Culture

 During the Miss Deaf American Pageant program in New Orleans, Louisiana, in the summer of 2007, many state directors favored and voted to change the title from Miss Deaf America to Miss Deaf Ambassador.
 These changes included a shift in focus from a traditional pageant format to a more inclusive and empowering ambassadorship program, with a greater emphasis on community engagement and advocacy.
 Two Utah representatives, Katrina Pickett Lee, a former Miss Deaf Utah, and Eleanor McCowan, witnessed these changes.

-Kristi Lee Mortensen said that this was the beginning of a new era, and the Miss Deaf Utah Ambassador had added a lot of flavor to the state of Utah.
-Furthermore, it allowed many young girls from mainstream programs to build self-esteem, expand their abilities, improve their public speaking skills, and inspire future generations, a development that the community can be proud of and support (Kristi Lee Mortensen, personal communication, March 28, 2009).
+Kristi Lee Mortensen said that the announcement was the beginning of a new era, and the Miss Deaf Utah Ambassador had added a lot of flavor to the state of Utah.
+Furthermore, it enabled many young girls from mainstream programs to build self-esteem, expand their abilities, enhance their public speaking skills, and inspire future generations —a development that the community can be proud of and support (Kristi Lee Mortensen, personal communication, March 28, 2009).
+This initiative promotes personal growth among participants and strengthens community bonds, fostering inclusivity and support for all individuals.
+As these young girls gain confidence and skills, they become powerful role models, paving the way for future ambassadors and leaders.

-As the state director, Andrea Garff Anderson was in charge of two Miss Deaf Utah Ambassadorship Programs, which consisted of over ten workshops and two weekend retreats each.
+As the state director, Andrea Garff Anderson was responsible for two Miss Deaf Utah Ambassadorship Programs, which consisted of over ten workshops and two-weekend retreats each.
 Kelli Fletcher, the MDUAP treasurer, secured a $20,000 grant for the organization.
 In 2009, fifteen people showed interest in the program, but only seven were selected.
-Andrea's exceptional work with the program and its re-establishment earned her the prestigious Presidential Award from the Utah Association of the Deaf the same year, a testament to their initiatives' high standards and impact (Andrea Garff Anderson, personal communication, January 2, 2013).
+Andrea's exceptional work with the program and its reestablishment earned her the prestigious Presidential Award from the Utah Association of the Deaf the same year, a testament to the high standards and impact of their initiatives (Andrea Garff Anderson, personal communication, January 2, 2013).
+This recognition not only highlighted Andrea's dedication but also brought increased visibility and support to the MDUAP, encouraging more community members to participate in future programs.
+As a result, the organization has continued to grow, fostering a vibrant network for individuals passionate about Deaf advocacy and education.

 Katrina Pickett Lee, 1993 Miss Deaf Utah